Counterexamples in 4-manifold topology: Introduction

-\begin{theorem}[{Kwasik-Schultz~\cite{Kwasik-Schultz}*{Theorem~1.2}}] Let $M := L \times S^1$, where $L$ is a lens space $L_{p,q}$ with $p \geq 2$, $1\leq q < p$, and $(p,q)=1$.
-Then there is an infinite collection of closed, orientable, topological $4$-manifolds $\{M_i\}_{i=1}^\infty$, that are all simple homotopy equivalent to $M$ but pairwise not homeomorphic. \end{theorem}

-The proof of Kwasik and Schultz relies on higher $\rho$-invariants.
-In \cref{subsection:row-13} we provide a different argument via the surgery exact sequence that enables us to establish other properties of these manifolds.
-For example one can assume that they are all stably homeomorphic and are pairwise not $h$-cobordant.
-We will also show (or give citations showing) that all of the pairs of 4-manifolds discussed in the paragraph preceding \cref{intro-thm-1} are simple homotopy equivalent, and that all these pairs apart from $\CP^2$ and $\star\CP^2$ are stably homeomorphic.

-Here is a summary of some of the properties of the other counterexamples, not yet mentioned, that we will discuss in \cref{section:counter-examples}.
+\begin{question} Is there a pair of smooth $4$-manifolds that are simple homotopy equivalent and $h$-cobordant, but not $s$-cobordant?
+If so, what is the largest possible cardinality of such a collection of $4$-manifolds? \end{question}

+One should try to answer this question with the strongest possible assumptions on categories for the $h$- and $s$-cobordisms.

+Finally, at opposite ends of the flowchart in~\cref{fig:flowchart}, one can compare with diffeomorphism and with $\CP^2$-stable homeomorphism/diffeomorphism.
+The $\CP^2$-stable classification is one of the most tractable~\cites{KPT-CP2,KT-CP2}.
+It is easy to see that it differs markedly from the previously discussed classifications, as follows.

+\begin{example} The $4$-manifolds $S^2 \times S^2$ and $S^2 \mathbin{\wt{\times}} S^2$ are smooth, simply connected, have equal Euler characteristic, and are $\CP^2$-stably diffeomorphic but are not stably homeomorphic and not homotopy equivalent.
+See \cref{subsection:row-2}. \end{example}

+The diffeomorphism classification, by contrast, is extremely difficult, and in all known cases varies drastically from the corresponding homeomorphism classifications.

-\begin{enumerate} \item There are infinitely many smooth, orientable, simply connected 4-manifolds that are all smoothly $s$-cobordant and homeomorphic to one another, but not diffeomorphic (see e.g.~\cites{GompfStip,akbulut-book}).
-Since exotic behaviour of this sort is not our primary focus, we only present the first pair of such manifolds discovered, due to Donaldson~\cite{Donaldson:1987-1}, in \cref{subsection:row-8}. \item The pairs of 4-manifolds presented in \cref{subsection:row-5,subsection:row-6,subsection:row-12}, due to Kreck, Cappell-Shaneson, and Akbulut respectively, are smooth, nonorientable $4$-manifolds that are homeomorphic but not stably diffeomorphic.
-By a result of Gompf~\cite{Gompf-stable} (see~\cref{thm:gompf-stable}) smooth, orientable $4$-manifolds that are (stably) homeomorphic are stably diffeomorphic, so it is inevitable that these examples are nonorientable. \item The $4$-manifolds $S^2 \times S^2$ and $S^2 \mathbin{\wt{\times}} S^2$ are smooth, simply connected, have equal Euler characteristic, and are $\CP^2$-stably diffeomorphic but are not stably homeomorphic and not homotopy equivalent.
-See \cref{subsection:row-2}. \item The examples of Kreck-Schafer discussed in \cref{subsection:row-10} are smooth, orientable $4$-manifolds that are stably diffeomorphic, but not homotopy equivalent.
-They also have isometric intersection pairings. \item The examples of Teichner from \cref{subsection:row-11} provide smooth, orientable $4$-manifolds that are simple homotopy equivalent but not stably homeomorphic. \end{enumerate}
+\begin{example} There are infinitely many smooth, orientable, simply connected 4-manifolds that are all smoothly $s$-cobordant and homeomorphic to one another, but not diffeomorphic (see e.g.~\cites{GompfStip,akbulut-book}).
+Since exotic behaviour of this sort is not our primary focus, we only present the first pair of such manifolds discovered, due to Donaldson~\cite{Donaldson:1987-1}, in \cref{subsection:row-8}.
+It follows that there is no smooth $s$-cobordism theorem in dimension $4$. \end{example}

-In \cref{sec:open} we highlight a series of open questions related to the equivalence relations in \cref{fig:flowchart}.
-Here is the most prominent.